Multimodal Classification via Total Correlation Maximization: Experiments

 \subsection{Further Analysis}

 \paragraph{Number of Sampled Negative Pairs.} We first explore the effect of sampling different numbers of negative pairs, as mentioned in Equation~\ref{equ:TCMax_Loss_sample}.
 Figure~\ref{fig:TCMAX_sample_num_CREMAD} shows that, for the CREMA-D dataset, the accuracy of \ours\ rises with an increase in the number of negative pair samplings, achieving optimal performance at $1024$.
-In contrast, on the UCF101 dataset, the best performance is observed at the maximum sampling number~($1024$), indicating that a larger number of samplings sustains consistent performance.
+In contrast, on the UCF101 dataset, the best performance is observed at the maximum sampling number $256$.

 \paragraph{TCMax Prevents Overfitting.} Here, we visualize how \ours\ effectively mitigates the risk of overfitting.
 As depicted in Figure~\ref{fig:Overfitting_right}, on both the CREMA-D and UCF101 datasets, \ours\ loss remains consistently higher than that for joint and unimodal learning, which prevents the model parameters from updating at all.
 Although \ours\ exhibits inferior performance compared to unimodal learning in the early stages of training, as the training progresses into the middle stage, \ours\ begins to gradually presents its strengths and ultimately converges to a stable performance level.